Professor David Blecher

 %NOT SO RELEVANT THIS TIME BECAUSE THE CLASS IS NOT ONLINE...
 Information and instructions for use of the online tools.

-NOTE: WE are transitioning from Blackboard to Canvas, and CASA to CCS-CASA, so that where you see Blackboard or CASA on this website or on Canvas, replace by Canvas or CCS.
-Since these are new systems and may have teething problems, always keep a copy of your answers safe in case you have to redo.
+NOTE: Since CCS etc are new systems and may have teething problems, always keep a copy of your answers safe in case you have to redo.

 Upcoming due dates: KEEP WATCHING THIS SPOT AND THE CALENDAR ON CANVAS SINCE THINGS WILL BE ADDED.
 Pace yourself, dont do things at the last moment.

-IMPORTANT: Wednesday Jan 31 is the Last date to drop with refund or not having it count towards the ‘allowed drops’/enrollment cap.
+IMPORTANT: Last date to drop with refund or not having it count towards the `allowed drops'/enrollment cap (ORD date) is February 4, 2026.
+April 22 is the Last date to drop with refund or not having it count towards the ‘allowed drops’/enrollment cap.

 • Information on the final exam/ETS Field Test.

-Field test dates are May 1--3 (Wed-Fri) I believe, at the UH testing center.
-There is a fee (less than $40), which you pay when registering for it.
+Field test dates are May 4-6 at the UH testing center, Location 236 CBB.
+There is a fee (around $40 I believe), which you pay when registering for it.
 Hopefully this expense is defrayed by not having to purchase a text book for the course.
 More details on the link in the last line.

 Towards the end of the semester you will receive several mock exams as practice for the final.
 One of these (CASA EMCF 10) you should do under test conditions, and turn in your solution on TO BE ADDED on the CCS/CASA EMCF tab; or before you take the final if that date is earlier.
 This is the one that is titled MATHEMATICS TEST (RESCALED).
 This Mock test is really hard, much much harder than the real Field test, so will be graded with a very generous curve.
-There are two other Mock Field test with keys on Canvas in a folder called Practice tests for Field Test and Math GRE.
-There was another linked below from the ETS website but this has recently disappeared -- hopefully will be replace it.
+There are two or three other Mock Field test with keys on Canvas in a folder called Practice tests for Field Test and Math GRE.
+See also the ETS website.
 Do at least one mock exam under test conditions.

 Help/Tutoring: